denisostroushko1/soccer_dashboard/README.md

 In order to store the data I set up an AWS S3 bucket.
 Size and amount of data I am working with qualifies for a free-tier storage plan.

-I plan to set up github automation to collect data every Tuesday, once the weekend games are finished.
+My repository also contains scripts and functions to automate web scraping of FBref.
+I set up a git workflow process to scrape the data from FBref everyday at midnight, store a copy of the data in AWS, create all subsequent data files in the temporary work environment, and redeploy the app as part of the process.

 # Main features and interactivity